jchiquet/blockseg/cran-comments.md

 ---

-* We have changed the maintainer, it is now Vincent Brault.
+* We changed the maintainer, it is now Vincent Brault.
 We precise because it is our only warning.
 Thank you for the work you do.